activerecord-hackery/ransack_demo/README.md

   would end up in infinite recursion).
 The rest of the methods in here are pretty much the same as the nested field helpers in Ryan Bates' [Railscast #197](http://railscasts.com/episodes/197-nested-model-form-part-2).
-* app/assets/javascripts/search.js.coffee - CoffeeScript to handle
+* app/assets/javascripts/search.js - JS to handle addition/removal of fields, as
-  addition/removal of fields, as well as nesting fields (adding a grouping from the previously mentioned grouping template)
+  well as nesting fields (adding a grouping from the previously mentioned grouping template)

 Let us know if you have any questions, and happy ransacking!